-How data sharing in the utilities sector can help protect vulnerable customers
+How data sharing in the utilities sector can help protect priority service registered customers

 Local communities need your help, how can your business step up to the challenge?

 Utilities are joining forces to support more customers in the communities they serve, especially those that are vulnerable.
 As the effects of climate change make their way into our lives, severe weather is becoming increasingly common, and can leave many customers without power and water.
 For some, this is a life or death situation.
 Companies in the utilities sector are presented with a challenge.
 One that requires them to cooperate and build effective data sharing partnerships fast.

 Some are already planning to do the right thing.
 They’re looking to share data across boundaries and across sectors with the emergency services as a prime example.
 Cross party data sharing ensures that should service be lost, those that are vulnerable and reliant upon that service can be identified and action can be taken immediately.
 The cross-utility collaboration will also help such organisations identify, share and add more customers and relative information to their priority services registers (PSR) through increased data sharing.

 There are, however, barriers that stand in the way of making these ecosystems a reality and to make them safe and effective.
 Utilities are faced with an evolutionary challenge.
 Many are using legacy systems meaning that a lot of their data is siloed.
 They need to bring their assets and people data closer together as well as enable data interaction from real time sensor data to understand asset failure and react in real time.
 This brings data interaction challenges.